nehayadav7295/Portland-smell-problem-analysis/README.md

 * https://rainwise.net/weather/SMRO3
   * This site has DEP weather reports.
   * The top drop-down menu has reports of interest to the project.
+  * There are many stations, only a portion of them are online
   * SMRO 3-7 (those are the units that are online).
 Also note the location at the bottom of the page.
+  * These were installed sometime in 2020 (that's when ME DEP started monitoring South Portland in particular)
   * To download spreadsheets, hit the button at the top of the bar that is a downward arrow.
+* Oil terminals -- all of this data is in paper form
+  * When barges come into the Portland terminal to deliver or pick up oil, they have to give DEP notice
+  * There are written notifications from boats to ME DEP -- these are faxed paper copies
+  * We hope to be be getting this data...

 # key people